facebook/flipper/docs/react-native.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Finally, open Flipper desktop app, and run `npm run ios` in your terminal.
+Finally, open the Flipper desktop app, and run `yarn ios` in your terminal.

 <div class="warning">